Contemporary Eco-House In Perthshire, Scotland

 ACA agreed to take on the challenge and came up with various new contemporary designs which maximised the relationship to the walled garden.

-Due to the historic nature of the site, it was important to embrace the walled garden, creating a dialogue between the new building and the existing structure.
+Due to the historic nature of the site, it was essential to embrace the walled garden, creating a dialogue between the new building and the existing structure.

 This approach was welcomed by the client, planning department and Historic Scotland and ACA secured detailed planning approval in the summer of 2016.

-The house has 2 main elements, the first is the L-shaped 2-storey accommodation element and the second is a large sweeping single storey curved entertaining area.
+The house has two main elements; the first is the L-shaped 2-storey accommodation element, and the second is a large sweeping single-storey curved entertaining area.
 The elements are linked by a large 2-storey atrium which gives access to all areas of the home.

-The timber and stone clad eco-house will start on-site construction works in March 2017 with an expected build programme of 6 months.
+The timber and stone-clad eco-house started on-site construction works in March 2017 with an expected build programme of 6 months.